 Block Bone Regeneration

-When teeth have infection, decay and trauma or are extracted this can leave a moderate to severe bone defect and it is here that block bone regeneration is used.
+When teeth have an infection, decay, and trauma, or are extracted, this can leave a moderate to severe bone defect and it is here that block bone regeneration is used.
 Most often significant bone loss is the result of wearing a denture or partial denture for a number of years, since the bone slowly melts away each year from lack of direct stimulation and the continued irritation of the denture or partial denture.
 Any of these situations can leave too little bone for implant placement and building up the bone before the implants are placed is considered.

 When a diseased tooth is removed, often much bone around it has been lost from the infection/trauma.